hyperledger/identus-cloud-agent/docs/docusaurus/schemas/credential-schema.md

 ### proof (object)

-The proof field is a JOSE object containing the credential schema's signature.
+The proof field is a JOSE object containing the credential schema's signature, including the following fields:
-The following fields are used:

 - type
 - created